sonatype/operator-nxrm3/README.md

    1. `operator-sdk build quay.io/<username>/nxrm-operator-certified`
    2. `docker login quay.io`
    3. `docker push quay.io/<username>/nxrm-operator-certified`
-5. Make sure the new image on quay.io is public.
+5. Make sure the new image on quay.io is public, so that the openshift cluster can pull it.
 6. Update the `deploy/operator.yaml` to point to your test image at quay.io.
 7. Install all the descriptors for the operator to your OpenShift cluster:
    1. `scripts/install.sh`